Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Hosting Security

 As mentioned, most modern hosting platforms include a free SSL certificate as part of your hosting fees.
-In many cases, this is as simple as clicking on a button.
+In many cases, ensuring security is as simple as clicking on a button.

 Many hosts provide this, including: